trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

 		sizing = ON

-to any TOPOGAPHY block, e.g
+to any TOPOGRAPHY block, e.g

 		\begin{TOPOGRAPHY}
 		   data file = path/to/bottom_data.txt